-For more information, visit the Estates website or contact transport@qub.ac.uk.
+For more information, visit the Sustainable travel page or contact transport@qub.ac.uk.

 Setting up your computer workstation

 As part of the mandatory courses to complete on QOL (see next section), the "Health and Safety for Computer Users" course provides tips to set your computer, chair etc. correctly and avoid computer-related injuries.